Prince Andrew’s lawyers ask US judge to throw out sexual abuse lawsuit

 Mr Brettler had included in the arguments a copy of a 2009 settlement agreement that he believes protects his client from being sued.

-According to the arguments on the duke's behalf, Ms Giuffre's 2009 settlement of sex trafficking and sexual abuse claims against Epstein included a general release of all claims against him and numerous other individuals and entities.
+According to the arguments on the prince's behalf, Ms Giuffre's 2009 settlement of sex trafficking and sexual abuse claims against Epstein included a general release of all claims against him and numerous other individuals and entities.

 “To avoid being dragged into future legal disputes, Epstein negotiated for this broad release, insisting that it cover any and all persons who Giuffre identified as potential targets of future lawsuits, regardless of the merit – or lack thereof – to any such claims,” the papers said.